avocadomayo/cs312-proj1/README.md

 ### Interesting feature to be implemented
 + Implement a student database.
-+ Implement a pre-req checker. eg. can sam take cpscXXX?
++ Implement a pre-req checker. eg. can sam take csXXX?

 ### Problems
 + Can we use set_of to reduce repeated answers?
 (FIXED)